idSic/workbench_email/README.txt

 * Implement hooks for specific situation (drupal_alter's) - WHERE???
 * Allow email select list to show up under all moderation areas - BLOCKED (view draft, moderate) - dependant on http://drupal.org/node/1515110
-* Integrate with Workbench Access - START
-* Batch send emails, investigate queue_mail modules (perhaps, this is how I can fix the multiple error messages) - START
+* Batch send emails, investigate queue_mail modules - START
-* Add a setting for batch processing.
+* Add a setting for batch processing. - START
-* Possibly deploy a 7.3 with dependency on chosen, else backport into 7.2.2 without chosen module.

-* Fix error messages on sending (multiple, should watchdog em) - DONE
-* Update features export to export new variables (What about old export, what happens?) - DONE
-* Add auto notify setting to fire email when state transition occurs. - DONE
-* Add an all users option inside the select list, allowing for mass email.
-  This was reworked to become a checkbox option in the admin - DONE
-* Add setting for role and / or user based notification - DONE
-* Rework admin pages, create one section called email, define email transitions, ajax submit, inject emails section (ajaxify form) - DONE
-* Add a notify author role in the email transitions, so when it moves to state "X", author is always notified automatically. - DONE
-* Remove rid from being exported in feature. - DONE
-* Apply chosen.js to select list - DONE

-TEST
-* Features
-* Adding chosen as a dependency
-* Upgrade path
+* Reminder, add note on project page and notes in release that feature will be overridden and needs to be re-created in order to default. - START
+* Add developer mode, to display hints to programmer why for instance, state X to state Y occured, but nothing shows on the node edit page.
+  - No user in role X with workbench access configured correctly
+  - No transitions set (visit admin page)
+  - No users defined in role X
+  - No roles defined with permissions correct